Shellfish allergy: Cross-reactivity to non-shellfish

 Tropomyosin, the major allergen in shellfish allergy, is also found in dust mites and cockroaches.
 Exposure to inhaled tropomyosins from dust mites is thought to be the primary sensitizer for shellfish allergy, an example of inhalant-to-food cross-reactivity.
 Epidemiological surveys have confirmed correlation between shellfish and dust mite sensitizations.
 An additional confirmation was seen in Orthodox Jews with no history of shellfish consumption, in that skin tests confirming dust mite allergy were also positive for shellfish tropomyosin.
 In addition to tropomyosin, arginine kinase and hemocyanin seem to have a role in cross-reactivity to dust mites.

 Exercise as contributing factor

 Exercise can be a contributing factor to an allergic food response.
 There is a condition called food-dependent, exercise-induced anaphylaxis.
 For people with this condition, exercise alone is not sufficient, nor is consumption of a food to which they are mildly allergic, but when the food in question is consumed within a few hours before high-intensity exercise, the result can be anaphylaxis.
 Shellfish are specifically mentioned as a causative food.
 One theory is that exercise is stimulating the release of mediators such as histamine from IgE-activated mast cells.
 Two of the reviews postulate that exercise is not essential for the development of symptoms, but rather that it is one of several augmentation factors, citing evidence that the culprit food in combination with alcohol or aspirin will result in a respiratory anaphylactic reaction.

 Mechanisms

+Scientifically, the various animals known as "shellfish" are scattered across different phyla and classes.
+Clams, mussels, oysters, and scallops are in the phylum Mollusca and class Bivalvia, squid and octopus are in the class Cephalopoda.
+Crustaceans are in the phylum Arthropoda and class Crustacea.
+Their chemistry is different and to understand the underlying mechanisms of various allergies to these animals requires an understanding of the diversity of the different proteins found and a knowledge of their proper scientific name and classification.